 "If you bungle raising your children, I don't think whatever else you do well matters very much."

 In the male-dominated science field, Marie Curie stands out for being an accomplished physicist/chemist woman.
 She is the first person to be honored with two Nobel Prizes and is only one of two to win in multiple science fields.
 She is known as the "Mother of Radioactivity" for her research in the field; however, she also mothered three children -- one of whom would receive a Nobel Prize of her own.
 Now those are some smarty-pants genes!

 5) Josephine Baker, Mother of 12

-The beautiful and glamourous Josephine Baker was known as "the Bronze Venus" and "The Black Pearl" in the early 20th century for her dancing, singing and acting.
-The French entertainer was the first African American female to star in a major motion picture, and is known for her contributions to the Civil Rights Movement and the French Resistance during World War II.
+The beautiful and glamorous Josephine Baker was known as "the Bronze Venus" and "The Black Pearl" in the early 20th century for her dancing, singing and acting.
+The French entertainer was the first African American female to star in a major motion picture and is known for her contributions to the Civil Rights Movement and the French Resistance during World War II.
 (Yeah, that's right.
 The woman is a war hero!)

 But all of this wasn't enough for the starlet turned activist.
 She adopted 12 children from different ethnicities, and called her crew the "Rainbow Tribe."
 Her tribe consisted of ten sons and two daughters, who came from different cultures including Japanese, Moroccan and Venezuelan.
 Baker's own mother was adopted.
 At her funeral, Baker became the first American woman to receive full French military honors and a full parade through the streets of Paris.